Arturo-Quiroga-MSFT/NL2DAX/POWER_BI_401_RESOLUTION_SUMMARY.md

 # Power BI DAX 401 Error Resolution - Final Summary

-**Date:** August 13, 2025
+**Date:** August 13-14, 2025
-**Status:** Root Cause Identified - Capacity Access Issue
+**Status:** Root Cause Identified - Capacity Access Issue (Persistent)
-**Resolution:** Pending Capacity Propagation
+**Resolution:** Requires Admin Intervention

 ## 🎯 Executive Summary

 Investigation into Power BI DAX execution 401 errors has been completed.
-The root cause has been identified as a **capacity accessibility issue** rather than authentication, permissions, or configuration problems.
+The root cause has been identified as a **persistent capacity accessibility issue** that has not resolved overnight, indicating the need for Power BI administrator intervention.
 A comprehensive diagnostic suite has been created to monitor and resolve the issue.

+## 🔄 Status Update (August 14, 2025)

+**Overnight Monitoring Results:**
+- ❌ Capacity still not accessible via user API (24+ hours)
+- ❌ DAX and SQL queries continue to fail with 401 errors
+- ✅ All diagnostic tools remain functional and consistent
+- ✅ Service principal authentication continues to work properly

+**Conclusion:** The issue requires **Power BI administrator intervention** rather than waiting for automatic propagation.

 ## 🔍 Problem Description